www.banklesstimes.com

 • Offline wallet

-The main difference between cold and hot wallets is how liquid the assets are inside them; as you will need to connect it up to an interface every time you want to buy, sell or trade assets become less mobile.
-Therefore, typically, cold wallets are for storing larger amounts of money for a longer amount of time.
+The main difference between cold and hot wallets is how liquid the assets are inside them.
+Assets is hot wallets can generally be traded immediately, but with a cold wallet, you will need to connect it up to an interface every time you want to buy, sell or trade assets.
+Therefore, typically, cold wallets are for storing larger amounts of tokens for a longer amount of time.

 Always keep your private keys and seed phrases (a phrase that acts as your digital signature) safe at all times.
 If you lose these your assets can be in danger of being inaccessible.